Language is ALIVE!

 Bringing the Language Back to Life

 What a machine or an inexperience translator can’t do is fill in the oomph and the emotions that breathe life into a marketing message.
-While the English version may be closer to ideal, the localized language version has fallen flat.
+While the English version may be closer to ideal, the localised language version has fallen flat.
 Without the finesse and gumption in transcreation skills, a multitude of distorted messages, unintended meanings, errors and even nonsensical phrases get repeated.
 At worse, the translated messages insult target readers.

 If you care about your international markets and want to professionally greet and address all your consumers in a language that each can easily and effectively understands, you need much more than a translator for your creative marketing content.